 Who cares about the evidence?

 Demonstrating the value that civil society plays in the HIV response is vital.
-Earlier this month, a group of Alliance Linking Organisations met in Cambodia and decided to take matters into their own hands.
+In June 2014, a group of Alliance Linking Organisations met in Cambodia and decided to take matters into their own hands.
 Oum Sopheap and Jill Russell were there and tell us more.

 “We - KHANA - make a significant contribution to the national response, and yet every time we are asked for concrete evidence, we don’t have it.
 It’s so frustrating not being able to prove the effectiveness of the community services we provide.”
 Oum Sopheap is Executive Director of KHANA, the largest local NGO implementing HIV programmes in Cambodia.
 KHANA leads the HIV Flagship Project, part of the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), focusing on services to prevent HIV infection and improve the care and treatment of HIV positive people in Cambodia.

 “And it’s not just us.
 In Washington too, gathering evidence is a big fixation.
 USAID have been supporting us (civil society in Cambodia) for 18 years, and despite a reduced HIV prevalence, they have no documented evidence to prove the success was as a result of x or y.”

 Sopheap is not alone in his concern.
 This issue has been a discussion point at the annual Directors’ meeting of Alliance Linking Organisations for the last three years.

 “We definitely have a problem” says Jill Russell, an Associate Director of the Alliance, who heads up the Programme Impact team.
 “Evidence is not a term we take lightly.
 By evidence we mean research that has followed established protocols and has the required ethical approval.
 The bulk of the evidence we have does not conform to that definition.”